spacepy/dbprocessing/docs/developer/tables.rst

 .. sql:table:: code

-   Table describing a single executable script, used for creating output files from input files.
+   Table describing a single executable script, used for creating output files from input files (see :ref:`concepts_codes`).
 Note each version of a code has its own entry (with no explicit connection between them), and a given script may be referred to/used by more than one code entry.

 .. sql:column:: code_id